Carbon-Twelve-C12/supernova/btclib/src/docs/testnet.md

-# SuperNova Test Network
+# supernova Test Network

-This document outlines the test network infrastructure provided by the SuperNova blockchain project.
+This document outlines the test network infrastructure provided by the supernova blockchain project.
 The test network features are designed to facilitate development, testing, and experimentation with various network conditions.

 ## Overview

-The SuperNova Test Network provides:
+The supernova Test Network provides:

 1. **Fast Block Times**: Configurable block intervals as low as 5 seconds for rapid iteration
 2. **Simplified Difficulty Adjustment**: Faster and more predictable difficulty changes for testing